waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Team Composition Advisor:** An agent to suggest optimal team compositions.
 - **Pathfinder Debugging Agent:** An agent to parse pathfinder debug output and provide a concise summary of why a path failed.
 This would automate the multi-step process I currently do manually.
 - **Route Analysis Agent:** An agent to analyze map connectivity and suggest high-level navigation strategies.
-- **Puzzle Executor Tool:** A tool that takes a puzzle solution (e.g., from `puzzle_strategist_agent`) and generates the precise sequence of button presses to execute the plan.
+- **Puzzle Executor Tool:** A tool that takes a puzzle solution and generates the precise sequence of button presses to execute the plan.
 This is a deterministic task better suited for a tool than an agent.

-# VI.
-Agent & Tool Development Notes
-- **`puzzle_strategist_agent`:** The agent's original plan for the eastern boulder puzzle on Victory Road 1F may have been correct.
-My pathfinder was too buggy to execute it.
-With the pathfinder now stable, this plan can be re-tested in the future if needed.
-The agent needs refinement to better process all impassable map data.

-# VII.
-Reflection Learnings (Turn 109992)
-- **Confirmation Bias:** I had a major hallucination that tile (3, 16) was passable.
-I clung to this belief despite my pathfinder repeatedly failing and multiple failed puzzle attempts.
-I must learn to trust my tools and data over my own intuition, and actively try to disprove my own hypotheses.
-- **Immediate Documentation:** I will continue to immediately log my discoveries and failed hypotheses to maintain an accurate knowledge base.
+- **Boulder Puzzle Solver Tool:** A computational tool that uses a search algorithm (like A*) to find a valid sequence of player and boulder moves to solve boulder puzzles.
+This is the correct replacement for the now-deleted `puzzle_strategist_agent`.